-Why political candidates suddenly care about design
+What campaign design reveals about the race to 2020

 “At least at the presidential level, there’s a lot more focus on [design] in terms of differentiating yourself,” Merriam says, as opposed to the generic branding of the 1990s.
 “Maybe that’s a symbol of the polarization that we’re in as well.”

-That doesn’t mean that more politicians are investing in designers, necessarily.
+That doesn’t mean that every politician is investing in designers, necessarily.
 After Barack Obama’s successful and well-designed campaigns, many subsequent candidates have simply tried to copy Obama’s iconography, using the same fonts and cribbing other aspects of the former president’s campaigns.
 Even Mike Huckabee, a politician who once said that Obama’s “new domestic terrorism plan probably requires Americans to memorize Koran verses,” debuted an Obama-esque logo for his ill-fated 2016 campaign.
 Alexandria Ocasio-Cortez’s successful campaign design has already become a touchstone like Obama’s did–and may end up being widely mimicked, too.

 Other trends are harder to pin on one source: Merriam says that Bernie Sanders’s 2016 logo fueled an influx of campaigns focused around first names, which could also be related to many candidates wanting to seem similarly friendly or relatable.
 Gender also seems to be a factor here: In 2018, Democrat women were more than four times as likely to emphasize their first names than men.